ZenWave360/ZenWave360.github.io/pages/API-First/AsyncAPI.md

 ![ZenWave360 - API-First with AsyncAPI](/resources/ZenWave360-API-First_with_AsyncAPI.png)

-With ZenWave's `spring-cloud-streams3` and `jsonschema2pojo` generator plugins you can generate:
+With ZenWave's `spring-cloud-streams3` and `jsonschema2pojo` sdk plugins you can generate:
 - Strongly typed **business interfaces**
 - **Payload DTOs** and
 - **Header objects** from AsyncAPI definitions.